mbinnun/MBPUP/README.md

 Another advantage of MBPUP is the ability to install a functional desktop "as is" to the hard drive (either a standard installation or a frugal one).

-Download MBPUP 32bit version 1.2 ISO image from:
+Download MBPUP 32bit version 1.2 ISO image:
 -
 https://github.com/mbinnun/MBPUP/releases/download/V1.2/MBPUP32-v1.2-20180501.iso

-Download MBPUP 64bit version 1.2 ISO image from:
+Download MBPUP 64bit version 1.2 ISO image:
 -
 https://github.com/mbinnun/MBPUP/releases/download/V1.2/MBPUP64-v1.2-20180502.iso